September 16, 2025

 From the 50,000-foot view and over a decade of honing and refining our core values, it’s rewarding to see the progress.
 As an eight-school academy, it’s important to constantly course correct – notice when you’re veering off path and readjust rather than ignore the warning signs.

-“Easton does a good job fixing things we can see as problems,” says Van, “and it’s really cool I get to be a part of that.
-A lot of the steps of growing, and I’m very grateful to be a part of that transition/transformation.
+“Easton does a good job identifying problems and solving them,” says Van, “and it’s really cool I get to be a part of that.
+Seeing how much the academy has grown, and really, how much I have grown!
+It’s humbling.”

 [Women In Martial Arts: The Journey Through Time]

-On the creative side, getting to see her designs out in the wild has become one of her favorite things.
-Walking into a room full of Easton members sporting apparel she created is both surreal and rewarding – though sometimes it can feel like a gallery filled with old work from numerous creative eras.
+On the creative side, getting to see her designs out in the wild has become one of the most rewarding things — including seeing MMA artist and world champion Alistair Overeem wearing one of her designs on TV.
 While her aesthetic has evolved over the years, Van appreciates playing such a big part in Easton’s visual history.

 Whether it’s managing operations, coaching athletes or designing apparel, Van has made an indelible mark on Easton.
 Her journey from front desk employee to Creative Director and AOD is a testament to her dedication, adaptability and passion for both the sports and the community – and a reminder of how we can all find our unique place within a structured landscape.